Q: Whats a SCIT?

 A: Yes!
 We teach children’s improv classes, and for grades 9 and up, we teach improv and musical improv classes.
 Contact the office for more details!

 Q: Can I rent Steel City Improv Theater?

-A: We do rent the theater and facilities for private shows and rehearsal space.
+A: Generally, we do not rent the theater on most nights, but it’s perfect for larger meetings, parties, auditions and rehearsals.
 For more information, please contact our rental coordinator at 412-404-2695.